 Home » How To » How To Insert Watermark in a Word Document

-One of the primary use cases for adding a watermark is to show the document’s status or mark it as your own.
-For example, when sharing a draft document, you can add a simple watermark called “Draft” to say the document is a work in progress explicitly.
-The same is true when you don’t want others redistributing the document without giving proper attribution.
+Whether you want to show the document status (Draft, Confidential, etc.), add your company logo, or make it as your own, adding a simple watermark to your Word document gets the job done without a fuss.
+For example, when sharing a draft document, you can add a “Draft” watermark to indicate that it’s a work in progress and shouldn’t be mistaken for a finished product.
+The same is true when you don’t want others to redistribute the document without giving proper attribution.
 You can use your website name, logo, or URL as the watermark.

 insert predefined watermark in word